confused-Techie/atom-backend/README.md

 ## Updated Information

-**Atom-Community-Server-Backend-JS is MOVING**
+**Atom-Backend is MOVING**

 While this is currently the home for the new backend during development, that won't always be the case.

 The long term goals will be to have this package move to the new `Pulsar-Edit` repo.
-If you are wondering what's 'Pulsar' while the title here says 'Atom-Community' [read more](https://github.com/pulsar-edit/.github/tree/main/profile) about this change.
+If you are wondering what's 'Pulsar' while the title here says 'Atom' [read more](https://github.com/pulsar-edit/.github/tree/main/profile) about this change.

 The goal for now is of course to keep this new Backend compatible with any fork of Atom that may arise, as currently it should be a drop in replacement of the currently existing backend.